 Paper for inserts

 Although coated paper is rarely used for printing novel text, it is very often used for printing inserts, usually photographs or other pictures, both colour and black and white images.
 If the coated paper is white, the bulky or offset paper for the text is often also chosen to be white.
 If your choice is ivory/cream, then it is always possible to print the insert on an ivory-tinted background to keep an overall coherence.
-The grammage of the paper for the inserts is freely chosen from 90 to 170 gsm.
+The grammage of the paper for the inserts is freely chosen from 60 to 115 lbs.

 Fiction or non-fiction trim sizes can take any parameters, freely chosen by the client.
 They are expressed in two units of measurement – centimeters or millimeters – which designate the size of the closed book (fore example 14.5 x 21.0 or 145 x 210).
 While you can choose whatever trim size you want, it is best to optimize the size of the book according